Challenge Accepted

 Challenge Accepted: The Impossible Barbacoa Dream

 It’s one thing to engineer a processing vessel solution to optimize production for thick, high-viscosity product.
 But engineering a solution that works well for a product that starts as a water-like mixture and gradually takes on the consistency of heavy paste?
-That is an entirely different challenge.
+That's a different challenge...

 Challenge Accepted: Preventing Burn-On When Cooking Cheese Sauce in a Jacketed Kettle

-As anyone who has melted cheese on a stovetop knows, it is nearly impossible to keep it from sticking to the pot.
-And cleaning the inside surface afterward can be difficult.
-This was the challenge faced recently by one of our contract process and packaging customers.
-See how we solved this challenge in our latest blog article:
+As anyone who has melted cheese on a stovetop knows, it is nearly impossible to keep it from sticking to the pot and cleaning the inside surface afterward can be difficult.
+See how we solved this challenge for one of our contract process and packaging customers.

 Challenge Accepted: Increasing Evaporation Rates to Accelerate Production